ovh/the-bastion/doc/sphinx/using/basics.rst

 We make the assumption here that you already have a bastion account:

 - either you're one of the admins who just :doc:`installed<../installation/basic>` it, or
-- one of the admins created an account for you
+- one of the admins created an account for you, using :doc:`/plugins/restricted/accountCreate`

-If you are an admin and want to create accounts for your users, this is explained :doc:`here<accounts>`.

 First steps
 ===========